GML Staff

 Eric Hintsa

-I am the lead scientist for the UAS Chromatograph for Atmospheric Trace Species (UCATS), a lightweight and compact two-channel gas chromatograph with additional capabilities for ozone and water vapor.
-This instrument was designed for operation on unmanned aircraft systems (UAS) but has also flown on other platforms, such as the NSF/NCAR GV and the NASA DC-8.
-I work on aircraft field projects to study atmospheric composition, dynamics (transport), and climate processes.
-Besides field work, I am involved with instrument design, building, and repair; data analysis, archiving data, and publication of results; and coordination and collaboration with the Water and Ozone group within the Global Monitoring Laboratory (GML) of NOAA as well as other colleagues in the NOAA Chemical Sciences Division and GMD.
+I am the lead scientist for the UAS Chromatograph for Atmospheric Trace Species (UCATS), a lightweight and compact gas chromatograph instrument with additional capabilities for ozone, water vapor, and laser detection of trace gases.
+This instrument was designed for operation on uncrewed aerial systems (UAS) but has also flown on other platforms, such as the NSF/NCAR GV, the NASA DC-8, and the NASA ER-2 aircraft.
+I work on airborne field projects to study atmospheric composition, dynamics (transport), and climate processes.
+Besides field work, I am involved with instrument design, building, and maintenance; data analysis, archiving data, and publication of results; and coordination and collaboration with the Water Vapor and Ozone Division within the NOAA Global Monitoring Laboratory (GML) as well as other colleagues in GML and the NOAA Chemical Sciences Laboratory.

 My academic training was in the field of chemistry, and I received my Ph.D. in physical chemistry in 1989.
 I began work in atmospheric science as a postdoctoral researcher and scientist with Dr. James Anderson, working on water vapor, ozone, and stratospheric transport, primarily on a series of missions on the NASA ER-2 aircraft in the 1990’s.
 After working as a research scientist at the Woods Hole Oceanographic Institution, and as a Program Director for Atmospheric Chemistry at the National Science Foundation, I came to NOAA in 2009.